-The collection was received with chronological item descriptions composed by Ronald Dunkin.
+The collection was received with chronological item descriptions composed by Ronald Dunkin, the original collector of the materials.
 In order to facilitate access, the items in the collection were categorized according to type of material and placed by date within category.
 The books, publications, and sound recordings have been cataloged and are accessible through the UH Libraries' online catalog.

 Open for research.

 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.

 Poet Kenneth Patchen was born on December 13, 1911, in Niles, Ohio.
 Patchen received a scholarship to the University of Wisconsin which allowed him to take part in the Alexander Meikeljohn Experimental College.
 After completing a year at the University of Wisconsin and a few months at the Commonwealth College in Mena, Arkansas, he ended his university studies and began three years of traveling and working at odd jobs.